dret/webconcepts/concepts/http-header/Authorization.md

 title:         "HTTP Header Field: Authorization"
 concept-name:  HTTP Header Field
 concept-value: Authorization
-description: "Protocol parameters can be transmitted using the HTTP \"Authorization\" header field as defined by RFC 2617 with the auth-scheme name set to \"OAuth\" (case insensitive)."
+description: "The client is expected to retry the request, passing an Authorization header field line with Digest scheme, which is defined according to the framework above.
+The values of the opaque and algorithm fields must be those supplied in the WWW-Authenticate response header field for the entity being requested."
 ---

 [Protocol parameters can be transmitted using the HTTP "Authorization" header field as defined by RFC 2617 with the auth-scheme name set to "OAuth" (case insensitive).](http://tools.ietf.org/html/rfc5849#section-3.5.1 "Read documentation for HTTP Header Field &#34;Authorization&#34;") (**[RFC 5849: The OAuth 1.0 Protocol](/specs/IETF/RFC/5849 "OAuth provides a method for clients to access server resources on behalf of a resource owner (such as a different client or an end-user).
 It also provides a process for end-users to authorize third-party access to their server resources without sharing their credentials (typically, a username and password pair), using user-agent redirections.")**)